stollander33/docs/docs/users/quick_start_users.md

 3. Customize your `.projectrc` file.
 By editing this file you can override all options of your project for your specific deployment (e.g. to set new secret passwords for deployed services)

-4. If your project requires it, install the specific RAPyDo controller version
+4. If your project requires it, install a specific RAPyDo controller version

    You can verify the required version with `rapydo version`